 For the Tzatziki sauce (makes about 1.25 cups):

 - 1 cucumber peeled, seeded and roughly chopped

 - 1 cup Greek yogurt I used a 2% fat plain Greek yogurt

 - Juice ½ lemon

 - Pinch salt

-Move skillet to oven and finish cooking at 375 for 15 minutes or until cooked through.
+- Move skillet to oven and finish cooking at 375 for 15 minutes or until cooked through.
 Option to cook on a grill heated to medium-high (about 400 degrees F for 10-15 minutes).

 Adapted from Budget Bytes